 The timeline is still a bit blurry, but Maria Buongiorno, the conservator in charge of bringing to light the former glory of the building, is certain that the architecture of the Palazzo is multi-secular.
 The most ancient parts seem to date back to the 1700s.
 There are fireplaces, stone vaults, but also frescoes, like the magnificent “Jesus and the Samaritan” that are clearly from that period.
-During the restoration, a wood door with peepholes typical of 17th century cloisters has also been discovered.
-This treasure, as well as the many religious frescoes suggest that the Palazzo once housed a convent.
+During the restoration, a wood door with peepholes typical of 17th-century cloisters has also been discovered.
+This treasure, as well as the many religious frescoes, suggest that Palazzo Rosso once housed a convent.

 The removal of several layers of green and brown paint from the inside walls uncovered beautiful neo-classical frescoes of the 18th and 19th centuries.
-In those days, religious representations were not in fashion anymore!
-In their stead, mythological beasts, playful dragons and griffins cavort along the friezes on our walls.
+In those days, religious representations were not in fashion anymore.
+In their stead, mythological beasts, playful dragons and gryphons cavort along with the friezes on our walls.
 It is there that we found the cute dragon that became our iconic logo.

 At the turn of the 17th century, Puglia developed many public green spaces, and the team at Paragon 700 paid tribute to this by beautifully preserving the Palazzo’s extraordinary private garden, blending classic features with an urban twist.
 Once a symbol of wealth and leisure, the garden today lies protected behind high stone walls, enhanced by two rows of stunning Roman-style columns.
 The beautiful Mediterranean garden is full of surprises with an enchanting orange grove discoverable for those who know where to look.
 Divided by rustic stone walls, the rare green oasis in the heart of the city is simultaneously private and welcoming.